-So, when is Royal Ascot 2021 taking place, and why has it been allowed to go ahead if the coronavirus pandemic continues to pose a threat?
+So, when is Royal Ascot 2022 taking place, and why is it allowed to go ahead if the coronavirus pandemic continues to pose a threat?

-When is Royal Ascot 2021?
+When is Royal Ascot 2022?

-Crowds will return to Ascot Racecourse to experience the jewel in flat racing between Tuesday, June 15th and Saturday, June 19th.
+Crowds will return to Ascot Racecourse to experience the jewel in flat racing between Tuesday 14th June and Saturday 18th June 2022.